GovTechSG/seed-documentation/faqs/onboarding-faq.md

   <summary>I did not receive the successfully onboarded email after onboarding to SEED.
 What should I do?</summary>
   Possible reasons:

-  - Microsoft Defender or any other antivirus solution previously installed on the device was not completely removed before onboarding to SEED.
+  - CrowdStrike or any other antivirus solution previously installed on the device was not completely removed before onboarding to SEED.
   - Tanium and Cloudflare were not installed while onboarding to SEED.

   Before raising a service request, confirm the following:
-  - Verify if Microsoft Defender is configured correctly on your device.
   - Check if Tanium and Cloudflare are installed.
 These applications should be automatically installed during device enrolment with SEED.
 If they are not installed, [raise a service request](https://go.gov.sg/seed-techpass-support).
 </details>

 <details>
   <summary>What should I do if my device is not automatically renamed after SEED onboarding?</summary>
-  This can happen if Defender or any other antivirus already installed on the device was not completely removed before onboarding to SEED.
-To confirm this, verify if Microsoft Defender is configured correctly on your device.
+  This can happen if CrowdStrike or any other antivirus already installed on the device was not completely removed before onboarding to SEED.
+To confirm this, verify if CrowdStrike is configured correctly on your device.
 </details>

 <details>